SCDrifter/PhpEveApiClient/docs/Api/CorporationApi.md

 Get alliance history

-Get a list of all the alliances a corporation has been a member of  ---  This route is cached for up to 3600 seconds
+Get a list of all the alliances a corporation has been a member of  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/alliancehistory/)

 ### Example
 ```php